Hydro Ottawa’s Conditions of Service is the contract between Hydro Ottawa and its customers that outlines how we do business together.

 Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source, such as wind, water, solar and agricultural biomass.

-If you are considering purchasing equipment and becoming a net metering customer, please ensure you are eligible.
+If you are considering becoming a net metering customer, please ensure you are eligible.

 Legacy Feed-In-Tariff and microFIT Programs